RespectingChildren.com

 CHILD DEVELOPMENT

-The Basics of Brain Development (and why it really, REALLY matters) (2 hrs / C2)One critical role of the early childhood practitioner is to foster and support healthy brain development in young children.
+The Basics of Brain Development (and why it really, REALLY matters) (2 hrs)One critical role of the early childhood practitioner is to foster and support healthy brain development in young children.
 This makes your job REALLY important!
 We will take a look at how the brain unfolds and factors that affect its growth and neural wiring over time.
 Partially based on work by Zero to Three, this session focuses on ages birth to five years.

-(2 hrs / C2) There are multiple important early milestones we will explore to better understand how social and emotional skills develop in the first 5 years.
+Social and Emotional Development - Ages birth to 5 years (2 hrs) There are multiple important early milestones we will explore to better understand how social and emotional skills develop in the first 5 years.
 Partially based on work by Zero to Three, this session focuses on ages birth through five years.

-The Importance of Relationships: Creating Powerful Interactions to Support Children (2 hrs / C2) There's a huge difference between going through the motions of teaching and actually supporting children's learning.
+Creating Relationships with Children Through Powerful Interactions (2 hrs) Positive, supportive relationships are the cornerstone to a successful classroom community.
 The key lies in the types of interactions - both verbal and nonverbal - that you engage in with children throughout the day.
-Based on the book Powerful Interactions: How to Connect with Children to Extend Their Learning, this session explores strategies to become more intentional and purposeful in building relationships with young children.
+Based on the book Powerful Interactions: How to Connect with Children to Extend Their Learning; this session explores strategies to become more intentional and purposeful in building relationships with young children.

 FAMILIES